-BILL AUTHOR STATUS Summary TASK FORCE POSITION AB 1294 Berman n Amended April 17, 2017 Senate Floor, 2- year bill Existing Law: Existing law prohibits the sale of a plastic product, labeled as "compostable," "home compostable," or "marine degradable" unless it meets specified ASTM International standard specifications, the OK Compost HOME certification, or a standard adopted by the department, or unless the plastic product is labeled with a qualified claim for which the department has adopted an existing standard.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1294 Berman Berman Amended April 17, 2017 Senate Floor, 2- year bill Existing Law: Existing law prohibits the sale of a plastic product, labeled as "compostable," "home compostable," or "marine degradable" unless it meets specified ASTM International standard specifications, the OK Compost HOME certification, or a standard adopted by the department, or unless the plastic product is labeled with a qualified claim for which the department has adopted an existing standard.
 Existing law, until January 1, 2018, requires a manufacturer or supplier of plastic products making an environmental marketing claim relating to the recycled content of a plastic food container product to maintain specified information and documentation in written form in its records in support of that claim.
 Letter of support sent to Senate Committee on Appropriations on June 21, 2017.
 Proposed Law: This bill would extend indefinitely the existing provision that requires a manufacturer to maintain documentation and justification to support their claim of how much recycled content their product contains.
-AB 1342 Flora Amended April 27, 2017 Assembly Existing Law: Existing law continuously appropriates 35% of the annual proceeds of the GGRF for transit, affordable housing, and sustainable communities' programs and 25% of the annual proceeds of the GGRF for certain components of a specified high-speed rail project.
-Committee on Appropriations, 2-year bill Proposed Law: This bill would make moneys from the GGRF, upon appropriations, available to the Department of Forestry and Fire Protection for healthy forest programs that reduce GHG emissions caused by wildfires; to CalRecycle for instate organic waste recycling projects that reduce GHG emissions; and to CalRecycle for instate recycling projects that reduce GHG emissions and help achieve the state's policy goal that not less than 75% of solid waste generated be source reduced, recycled, or composted by the year 2020.
-AB 1374 Salas I Salas Introduced February 17, 2017 Assembly Committee on Revenue and Existing Law: The Diesel Fuel Tax Law imposes a tax for the removal of diesel fuel in this state from a terminal if the diesel fuel is removed at the rack, and for the privilege of using diesel fuel in a qualified motor vehicle in this state by an interstate user.
+AB 1342 Flora Existing Law: Existing law continuously appropriates 35% of the annual proceeds of the GGRF for transit, affordable housing, and sustainable communities' programs and 25% of the annual proceeds of the GGRF for certain components of a specified high-speed rail project.
+AB 1374 Salas Introduced February 17, 2017 Assembly Committee on Revenue and Existing Law: The Diesel Fuel Tax Law imposes a tax for the removal of diesel fuel in this state from a terminal if the diesel fuel is removed at the rack, and for the privilege of using diesel fuel in a qualified motor vehicle in this state by an interstate user.
 Existing law allows a claim for refund for amounts of tax paid on the biodiesel fuel portion of dyed blended biodiesel fuel removed from an approved terminal at the terminal rack to the extent a supplier can show that the tax on that biodiesel fuel has been paid by the same supplier.
 Taxation, 2-year bill Proposed Law: This bill would limit the definition of biodiesel to a biofuel that meets a specified standard for the purposes of the Diesel Fuel Tax Law and this would limit the above-specified claims for refund.